“Nobody Died At Sandy Hook”

 Which neighbors?
 Not a single name is given, and seeing as how this claim comes from a “reporter” for one of the most notorious and profitable conspiracy cranks on the planet (Alex Jones), a grain of salt may not be enough: you may want a shaker’s full before you even consider ingesting this one.
 The fact is that you can find a number of interviews with area residents all over the place, and none of them seem to be even the slightest bit confused by the fact that children were at the school.
 Certainly if the school had been closed for some time, as Fetzer claims, someone would ask what they were doing there.
 Read More →

-James Tracy spends a lot of time harping on inconsistencies in early news reports.
-Stuff like this isn’t indicative of anything other than the inherent problems with the 24 hour news cycle.
-Entire books have been written about the subject, including Howard Rosenberg’s “No Time To Think”.
-Rather than spend time pointing out the obvious (that misinformation thrives in chaos), I’m going to do my best to limit my fact checking to his claims that are not based off of early reports.
-There will be exceptions here and there, when I think they’re necessary or the claims are particularly egregious.
+Disgraced professor James Tracy spends a lot time harping on the kinds of inconsistencies common in breaking or early news reports; an unfortunate side effect of the 24 hour news cycle.
+They’re so common that entire books have been written about the subject, including Howard Rosenberg’s “No Time To Think”.
+So rather than spend my time pointing out the glaring obvious (that misinformation thrives in chaos), I’m going to try and limit my fact checking to claims that are not based solely off of those early, flawed reports.
+There will be exceptions when I believe they are necessary, or the claims are particularly egregious.
 Read More →

 There’s a surprisingly popular flavor of conspiracy theory, seemingly born and bred on the Internet, that I find simultaneously abhorrent as well as totally fascinating in a way, so it ends up being difficult for me to just ignore it.
 It’s the idea that mass violence in America — especially in the form of shootings — is non-existent, and that all instances of such are elaborate ruses — “false flags” — played out by “crisis actors” in an attempt to disarm the well-behaved and law abiding public.
 The Sandy Hook elementary school shooting that took place on December 14th, 2012, in Newtown, CT, is a powerful magnet for these goofball theories, and it was ultimately my most powerful motivation for this site.